MarineRoboticsGroup/SwarmRobot/documentation/Common_Bugs_and_Solutions_for_the_Swarm_Robots.md

-# Common Bugs and Solutions for the SwarmBots
+# Common Bugs and Solutions for the Swarm Robots

 ## UWB or LiDAR USB Conflicts:
 ---